tayebiarasteh/privacydomain/README.md

-# Securing Collaborative Medical AI Using Differential Privacy: Domain Transfer for Classification of Chest Radiographs
+# Securing Collaborative Medical AI by Using Differential Privacy: Domain Transfer for Classification of Chest Radiographs

 Overview
 ------

-* This is the official repository of the paper [**Securing Collaborative Medical AI Using Differential Privacy: Domain Transfer for Classification of Chest Radiographs**](https://pubs.rsna.org/doi/10.1148/ryai.230212).
+* This is the official repository of the paper [**Securing Collaborative Medical AI by Using Differential Privacy: Domain Transfer for Classification of Chest Radiographs**](https://pubs.rsna.org/doi/10.1148/ryai.230212).

 Introduction